How to Become a Registered Nurse (RN): A Step-by-Step Guide

 4. Grow in your practice with a specialization or an advanced degree.

 After you become a registered nurse, you may want to specialize in a specific area or pursue an advanced degree.
-There are several ways you gain the required training and qualifications you'll need to advance your career:
+You can choose from several ways to gain the required training and qualifications you’ll need to advance your career:

-Advanced degree: To become an advanced practice registered nurse (APRN), such as a nurse practitioner or a clinical nurse leader, you’ll likely need to earn a master’s degree in nursing (MSN) or a doctorate of nursing practice (DNP).
-Advancing and investing further in your education can lead to a substantial increase in your paycheck, while you might also achieve more fulfillment by advancing in your nursing career.
+Advanced degree: To become an advanced practice registered nurse (APRN), such as a nurse practitioner or a clinical nurse leader, you’ll likely need to earn a master’s degree in nursing (MSN) or a Doctor of Nursing Practice (DNP).
+Advancing and investing further in your education can lead to a substantial increase in your paycheck, while you might also achieve more fulfillment by progressing in your nursing career.

-In the University of Minnesota's Integrative Nursing Specialization, meanwhile, you'll identify ways to implement integrative nursing at work in alignment with research-based evidence and safety and quality considerations.
+In the University of Minnesota’s Integrative Nursing Specialization, you can identify ways to implement integrative nursing at work in alignment with research-based evidence as well as safety and quality considerations.

 Article sources